TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 12/Exodus 12.45.md

 ---

-A sojourner and a hired servant shall not eat thereof.
+A foreigner and a hired servant shall not eat of it.